Toronto

 • Is the train better than flying?

-The train is more comfortable and drops you in the city center, while flying is faster but requires airport transit.
+The train is more comfortable and drops you in the city center, while flying is faster.

 • Are there tolls?